-Did you know that each Easter, social services departments across the country see a sharp spike in call numbers?
-As our society changes and families become even more distant than before, we leave larger amounts of time between visits, missing the opportunity to constantly check-in on our loved ones.
-This results in a higher number of people calling with concerns about the wellbeing of their family members, concerned they may have Dementia having spent time with them over the Easter holiday.
+Did you know that each Easter, social services departments and home care agencies across the country see a sharp spike in call numbers?
+Due to COVID – 19 families became even more distant than ever before and we left larger amounts of time between visits, missing the opportunity to constantly check-in on our relatives.
+This results in a higher number of people calling with concerns about the wellbeing of their family members, concerned they may be showing signs of Dementia having spent time with them over the Easter holiday.

-If you’re unsure whether you have experienced something similar over Easter, the following Dementia signs may offer some clarity, allowing you to seek dementia care and medical assistance for your loved ones.
+If you’re concerned whether you have experienced something similar over Easter, the following Dementia signs may offer some clarity, allowing you to seek dementia care and medical assistance for your loved ones.

-Have you noticed any of the following Dementia warning signs?
+Have you noticed any of the following Dementia signs?

 Please list any concerns you have and take this sheet with you to the doctor.
 (Note: This list is for information only and not a substitute for a consultation with a qualiﬁed professional.)